LadnerLab/Library-Design/docs/oligo_encoding.md

 - Because Python is an interpreted language, there is no installation required for the Python version of this script.
 The only requirement is Python 3.

-- To install the C version of oligo_encoding_:
+- To install the C version of oligo\_encoding:
     - Download the [source files from GitHub](https://github.com/LadnerLab/Library-Design/tree/master/oligo_encoding)
     - Through the terminal, change your working directory to the location of the source files on your computer.
     - Enter the following command: `make`